mk1123/pokePortal/ANSWERS.md

 # Question 4: What did you pass into the redirect_to?
 If it is a path, what did that path need?
 If it is not a path, why is it okay not to have a path here?

-I had the following code: `redirect_to trainer_path(id: current_trainer.id)`.
-This would properly redirect to the current trainer's landing page.
+I had the following code: `redirect_to trainer_path(id: @curr_pokemon.trainer.id)`.
+This would properly redirect to the landing page of the trainer of the current pokemon.

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.